klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 - (m) Properties specially exempted by law.

-But no article or species of property mentioned in this §shall be exempt from execution issued upon a judgment recovered for its price or upon a judgment of foreclosure of a mortgage thereon.
+But no article or species of property mentioned in this section shall be exempt from execution issued upon a judgment recovered for its price or upon a judgment of foreclosure of a mortgage thereon.

 **§14.
 Return of writ of execution.**